viridia/vortex.web/Notes.md

   * List recent documents
   * Garbage collection for image references.
 (Good idea!)
   * Make a local store option for images
+    * Avoids need to upload everything to cloud.
   * Admin panel for user count, resource usage
 * Type conversions for node outputs
   * UV not fully supported